AznBlusuazn/Arena/README.txt

 ALPHA 0.0.043 / 2021.01.30-1641

 - created and developed new table in db for a 3d grid for battles -- the grid will be in x (west to east), y (north to south), z (space to ground to hell) coordinates; foundation is designed to be able to scale (up or down, with or without boundaries) any setting or arena for the battles; melee, ranged, magic attacks along with the ability to escape battle will all be determined by the location of those on the field
-- added version number in the lower right corner of menu screen - if clicked, the latest version notes are shown
+- added version number in the lower right corner of menu screen - if clicked, the latest version notes are shown (will try local readme first, then web pull)

 [PREVIOUS UPDATES]